pelle/clauth/README.md

 [![Build Status](https://secure.travis-ci.org/pelle/clauth.png)](http://travis-ci.org/pelle/clauth)

-This is a simple OAuth 2 provider that is designed to be a primary authentication provider for a Clojure Ring app.
+This is a simple OAuth 2 provider that is designed to be used as a primary authentication provider for a Clojure Ring app.

 It is under development by a Clojure novice.
 Please help give feedback on use of idiomatic clojure.

-It currently only handles OAuth2 bearer authentication and not the full OAuth2 authorization flow.
-This will be added.
+It currently only handles OAuth2 bearer authentication and interactive authentication.

+The full OAuth 2 token authorization flow will be added shortly as everything else is now more or less working.

 See [draft-ietf-oauth-v2-bearer](http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-08)